JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team, and are also the wolf counterpart to the [Village Executioner](#executioner).
 Once per game, you may pardon one player from being executed.
 The decision to pardon a player must be messaged to the Moderator before the day phase ends.
 You cannot pardon yourself.
+In a game with multiple villages, the pardoned player goes to the other village.